Project-OSmOSE/OSEkit/docs/source/jobs.rst

 Exporting Core API datasets with jobs is doable by explicitly instantiating a :class:`osekit.utils.job.Job` object.

-The export parameters are specified in the ``script_args`` parameter of the ``Job`` constructor, and follow the console arguments of the :mod:`osekit.public.export_analysis` script.
+The export parameters are specified in the ``script_args`` parameter of the ``Job`` constructor, and follow the console arguments of the :mod:`osekit.public.export` script.

 .. code-block:: python